wp-plugins/participants-database/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.8.1

-Build and maintain a fully customizable database of participants, members, supporters, or volunteers.
-Features both front-end and back-end forms, custom lists, and CSV support.
+Build and maintain a fully customizable database of participants or volunteers with shortcodes for forms, admin backend, custom lists, and CSV import/export.

 == Description ==